 where $\gamma'_{p,s}$ is the saturation proton Lorentz factor given by

-$\phi$ is now the number of gyroradius for the protons.
-The energy of the cosmic rays in the blastwave after the deceleration timescale $t_{\rm dec}$ is
+Here, $\phi$ is the number of gyroradii for the protons.
+The energy of the cosmic rays in the blast wave after the deceleration timescale $t_{\rm dec}$ is

-with $\epsilon_p$ being the fraction of the blastwave energy that goes into proton acceleration.
-If this population of blastwave protons could escape their source environment as cosmic rays, their energy would be
+with $\epsilon_p$ being the fraction of the blast wave energy that goes into proton acceleration.
+If this population of blast wave protons could escape their source environment as cosmic rays, their energy would be

 To avoid having a population of runaway high-energy protons, we introduce an exponential cut-off term $\propto\exp(-E_p/E_{p,s})$ to suppress the proton spectrum after saturation.
-Including this cut-off, if the protons could freely escape the blastwave environment and make it to Earth, their flux would be
+Including this cut-off, if the protons could freely escape the blast wave environment and make it to Earth, their flux would be